retreev/PangLib/Documentation/Formats/IFF.md

     public _SYSTEMTIME EndTime;
 }
 ```

+**Note:** The previously assumed _magic number_ (between byte 4-8) is actually a version/revision number.
+It's notable that between those revisions some structures in the common data fields
+and probably in other places have changed.

 The rest of the file or the structure in general is based on the individual file/record type, you can find the definition of the other structures in `Documentation/Formats/IFF/Models`.